 The current elementary school boundaries were implemented in the fall of 2013 with input from community members, parents, and business partners.
 Click here for the boundary map.
 The Camas School Board may change attendance when estimated enrollments substantially exceed class size guidelines, in order to operate an effective and efficient educational program during the following year.
 (Policy 3030; Procedure 3030)

 - Helen Baller, Lacamas Lake Elementary, and Woodburn students attend Liberty Middle School.

 - Dorothy Fox, Grass Valley, and Prune Hill students attend Skyridge Middle School.

 - Students from any Camas elementary school may pursue enrollment in our project-based learning program at Odyssey Middle School by submitting an interest form in the spring.

 - Middle school students from all Camas middle schools are eligible to attend Camas High School.

 - Students from any Camas middle school may pursue enrollment at Hayes Freedom High School by submitting an application.

 - Students from any Camas middle school may also pursue enrollment in our project-based learning program at Discovery High School by submitting an interest form.

-Family Choice allows any student who resides outside the district may apply to attend a school in the district.
+Family Choice allows any student who resides outside the district to apply to attend a school in the district.

 The district will consider all applications for non-resident attendance equally, based on the following standards:

 - Whether space is available in the grade level or classes at the building in which the student desires to be enrolled;